CS3219-AY2526Sem1/cs3219-ay2526s1-project-g01/ai/usage-log.md

 - Troubleshooting: Addressed CORS issues (port 3000 vs 3001), Docker frontend conflicts, and TURN API response format
 - Maintainability: Clear separation of concerns - voice chat, text chat, and AI assist are now independent
 - Architecture: Follows React best practices with proper component composition and state management

+---

+## Entry 66

+# Date/Time:

+2025-11-08 02:00

+# Tool:

+Claude Code (model: Claude Sonnet 4.5)

+# Prompt/Command:

+Give code to handle the following endpoints

+POST `/questions/attempts`
+- send a JSON body of question_id, array of user_id, and date. date should be inclusive of today and prior GET `/questions/attempts/{user_id}`
+- Get count of all attempts for a user, and an array of question_id of attempted question GET `/questions/attempts/{user_id}/topics`
+- Get a mapping of topics and the count of questions attempted that is associated with this topic GET `/questions/attempts/{user_id}/favourite-topic`
+- Get favourite topic(s) for a user, and returns an array with topic(s) of highest attempts

+# Output Summary:

+- Created attempt.js to handle attempt related queries
+- Created attempt-controller.js to handle attempt related parsing
+- Updated question-routes.js with the routes I provided

+# Action Taken:

+- [ ] Accepted as-is
+- [x] Modified
+- [ ] Rejected

+# Author Notes:

+- Designed the endpoints
+- Modified some error handling logic
+- Verified correctness and performance of the code

+---